kontenbase/kontenbase-docs/docs/auth/user.md

 </Tabs>

 ### Notes
+- When using SDK you need to call `register()` or `login()` first
+- When using API you need to set the Bearer `token` returned by register or login API in the header request

-Get user with filter:
+- Get user with filter:
   - lookup

 ```javascript
 const { user, error } = await kontenbase.auth.user({